bortok/kne-demo/SAMPLE_TESTS.md

 ##  Ixia-c 4-node Clos POD

-1. Create Ixia_TG + Arista topology
+1. Create Ixia_TG + 4-node Clos POD topology

 [//]: # (TODO This relies on Arista CEOS images being present in gcr.io/kt-nts-athena-dev/ repository and access to it.)